AnimusUNO/animus-social/README.md

 - **Comprehensive Testing**: Achieved high test coverage and reliability
 - **Documentation**: Created extensive documentation and deployment guides
 - **Modular Architecture**: Restructured the codebase for better maintainability and extensibility
-- **SanctumOS Integration**: Designed to complement the broader SanctumOS ecosystem
+- **Animus Integration**: Designed to complement the broader Animus ecosystem

 ## Support and Community